bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 }
 ```

-These method perform data validation, making them somewhat slower than the `is*` utility methods.
-They can however be used in place of the `is*` utilities when migrating to this new version of the SDK.
+These methods perform data validation, making them somewhat slower than the `is*` utility methods.
+They can, however, be used in place of the `is*` utilities when migrating to this new version of the SDK.

 ## `validate*` utility methods